louiskwt/teach-myself-cs/programming/cs61a/NOTES.md

     1. HOF means passing a funciton as an argument to another function
     2. a function can also return a function for further computation / generalizing computational process

+> All in all, a higher order functoin is a function that manipulates other functions by taking in functions as  arguments, returning a function, or both.
+Its aim is to delay further computation / generalize computational  process

 - Closure referes to the locally defined functions that enclose information in the function scope

 - Currying - Transforming a multi-argument function into a single-argument, higher-order function